Leinster Schools Rugby Senior Cup: History

 In September 1967, the then Minister for Education Donogh O'Malley introduced free secondary school education.
 Only very few rugby playing secondary schools opted to join the "Free Education" scheme.
 To date, only one of these non-fee paying schools has managed to win the Senior Cup.
 In 1983 and 1985, De La Salle Churchtown beat Castleknock College and Blackrock College.

 Four captains have gained the distinction of lifting the cup twice, Larry McMahon (Blackrock College, 1929 and 1930), Garret Gill (Blackrock College, 1962 and 1963), Jonny Mion (Blackrock College) in 1989 and 1990, Barry Gibney (Blackrock College) in 1995 and 1996.

 The cup, and the schools who play for it, have a history of producing rugby players who have gone on to play for the Ireland national rugby union team.
 Players such as Denis Hickie, who captained his St. Mary's College team to win the cup in 1994, and Gordon D'Arcy have extensive Leinster Senior Cup records.
 The most international players produced have come from Blackrock College, with players such as Hugo MacNeill, Brendan Mullin, Brian O'Driscoll, Victor Costello, Shane Byrne, Bob Casey, Leo Cullen, Luke Fitzgerald, Ian Madigan, Jordi Murphy, Garry Ringrose and Joey Carbery.

 The 2020 season could not be completed due to the COVID-19 pandemic and as a result the title was deemed shared for the first time by Clongowes Wood College and Newbridge College.
-It was also only the forth time that no Dublin based school qualified for the final, 1932 (Pres Bray V Newbridge), 1941 (Newbridge V Roscrea), 2011 (Clongowes V Roscrea).
+It was also only the fourth time that no Dublin based school qualified for the final, 1932 (Pres Bray V Newbridge), 1941 (Newbridge V Roscrea), 2011 (Clongowes V Roscrea).

 The 2021 cup campaign did not take place due to the ongoing COVID-19 pandemic.

 In 2023 first round tie between Terenure College and Clongowes Wood College, Clongowes won 17–15 in a very tight game.
 However it emerged afterwards that Clongowes fielded an illegible player and the Schools committee ordered a replay.
 Clongowes also won the replay 20–19 with Terenure hitting the posts with a last minute penalty attempt.